AITC has bilingual resources, lesson plans, free downloads, learning kits and more.

 Pizza Farm Resource Kit

 Grades 7 and 8 - The Pizza Farm Resource Kit was developed using the new Middle Years Human Ecology curriculum document (implemented system-wide in Fall 2016) and is directly linked to outcomes from the Grade 7 and Grade 8 Food and Nutrition.
-Download a free version or order a complete Pizza Farm Resource Kit with or without a Seeds That Feed kit (lesson 2) below.
+Download a free version.
 For kids at home, try Careers in a Pizza, the Salad Dressing activity or the All About Pizza activitites.Pizza Farm Resource-Online Version Careers in a Pizza Salad Dressing All About Pizza "Your Life - Your Agriculture" Video 4:24 "Your Life - Your Ag" video - Questions

 This lesson focuses on the many professions within the Agriculture and Food sector.
 Students will gain appreciation and knowledge of the multitude of professions that exist within this realm, while also understanding the importance of every day food production and sustainability to the global population.Planet X - English Planet X Introduction Video - English Planet X - French Planet X Introduction Video - French

 Grade 10-12 - The Canadian Agriculture Scavenger Hunt for Facts activity first has students apply prior knowledge to make predictions about a variety of current topics in agriculture.
 Then, students work collaboratively to check and correct predictions by exploring the science-based snapAg resources from Agriculture in the Classroom - Canada.SnapAG Scavenger Hunt Teacher Guide SnapAG Sheets